dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1041: Consumer confidence is critical for economic health.
+### T1041: Loss of consumer confidence from penalties can hurt the economy.

 |Support|
 |---|